aragon/lock-to-vote-plugin/TESTS.md

         └── When Calling pruneProposals
-            ├── It Should keep the open proposals on the konwnProposalIds list ├── It Should remove the ended proposals from the list └── It Should remove the executed proposals from the list
+            ├── It Should keep the open proposals on the konwnProposalIds list ├── It Should remove the ended proposals from the list ├── It Executed proposals aren't on the list └── It Should clean up to the amount of proposals specified
 ```

 ```